C0ZEN/tailwind/CONTRIBUTING.md

 ### Updating README

 `README` is in two places at the moment: root and `libs/tailwind/README.md`.
-The one in root is the one displayed on Github while the one in `libs/tailwind` is being used on `npm`.
+The one in root is the one displayed on GitHub while the one in `libs/tailwind` is being used on `npm`.
 When you make changes to `README`, make sure to update both.

 > A script can be created to automating this.